-Safety nighttime lighting would be installed at the TRR East, Funks Reservoir, Sites Reservoir, bridge, dams, recreation areas, TC Canal intake, and CBD outlet.
+Safety nighttime lighting would be installed at the TRR East Reservoir, Funks Reservoir, Sites Reservoir, bridge, dams, recreation areas, TC Canal intake, and CBD outlet.
 Lighting could deter individuals from nesting in areas that are illuminated by these new sources of light.
-The Authority will implement BMP-17 that requires permanent safety lighting to be shielded to minimize offsite light spill and glare and be screened and directed away from adjacent uses to the highest degree possible.
-This BMP would minimize the operational impacts of new lighting on yellow-breasted chat, yellow warbler and song sparrow nesting.
+A BMP would be implemented to reduce operation impacts on nest sites by directing new facility lighting to reduce light spill and glare in surrounding areas.